Commensurability (group theory): Commensurability of subgroups

+Related notions

+In linear algebra

 There is an analogous notion in linear algebra: two linear subspaces S and T of a vector space V are commensurable if the intersection S ∩ T has finite codimension in both S and T.

 In topology

 Two path-connected topological spaces are sometimes called commensurable if they have homeomorphic finite-sheeted covering spaces.
 Depending on the type of space under consideration, one might want to use homotopy equivalences or diffeomorphisms instead of homeomorphisms in the definition.
 By the relation between covering spaces and the fundamental group, commensurable spaces have commensurable fundamental groups.

 Example: the Gieseking manifold is commensurable with the complement of the figure-eight knot; these are both noncompact hyperbolic 3-manifolds of finite volume.
 On the other hand, there are infinitely many different commensurability classes of compact hyperbolic 3-manifolds, and also of noncompact hyperbolic 3-manifolds of finite volume.